 The remains of two of the very last of the Beothuk are finally being repatriated to Canada.
 Why has it taken almost 200 years?

 Cahokia was the largest pre-columbian settlement north of Mexico.
 It collapsed centuries before Europeans arrived in the region.
 What happened?

+This story is periodically updated to add relevant material.
 Find more of the stories we’ve published that honor Indigenous people and cultures.
 Use the links below to send suggestions for story ideas.